Jollof Rice – The pride of West Africa

 In the midst of the popularity of this dish around the world, something still remains uncertain- the fierce debate between Nigeria Vs Ghana Vs Gambian as to where this popular dish originated and who cooks the best.

-Well my conclusion is, regardless of all the rivalry or claiming the origin of this great dish, we are definitely sure of only one thing, that when visiting a West African home or restaurant , one thing is for sure – A DELICIOUS HOME MADE JOLLOF RICE will be always be on the menu ready to be served.
+Well my conclusion is, regardless of all the rivalry or claiming the origin of this great dish, we are definitely sure of only one thing, that when visiting a West African home, restaurant or even event, one thing is for sure – A DELICIOUS AND AROMATIC JOLLOF RICE will always be ready to be served.